Skip to main content

 Share

-The App Builder menu includes options to generate a URL that can be used to share or embed (<iframe>) an app.
+The App Builder menu includes options to generate a URL to share the app or or embed it with an <iframe>.

 GitHub gists